Guardianship: Parenting time and parental responsibilities

 When parents live together, both parents are the child's guardians.
 This means they're equally responsible for the child's care and upbringing.
 It doesn't matter if they're married or not.

-A parent who has never lived with his or her child isn't a guardian unless:
+A parent who has never lived with his or her child is a guardian if:

-- there is an agreement that says that he or she is also a guardian.
+- there is an agreement or court order that says that he or she is also a guardian, or

 Guardianship = parental responsibilities + parenting time